portland-dsa/website-hugo/content/what-were-up-to.md

 ---
 title: What We're Up To
+type: what
+callout: >-
-callout: Our Chapter has Been Busy This Year!
+Our Chapter has Been Busy This Year!
 ---
 # Campaigns: